ryanroth83/ryanthehomeinspector.com/content/_index.md

     image: "/images/FIRST_TIME_HIGH.png"
     content: "As a first-time home buyer I'm sure you have lots of questions."
     bulletpoints:
-      - "You will receive a free copy of Now That You've Had a Home Inspection."
+      - "You will receive a free copy of \"Now That You've Had a Home Inspection\"."
       - "Additional time will be scheduled for any questions you may have."
       - "I will go over home maintenance, emergency shut-offs & reset procedures."
     button: